yuvraj108c/ml-depth-pro-tensorrt/README.md

 </div>

-This project provides a [TensorRT](https://github.com/NVIDIA/TensorRT) implementation of [ml-depth-pro](https://github.com/apple/ml-depth-pro) by Apple, enabling up to 8x faster inference speeds.
+This project provides an experimental [TensorRT](https://github.com/NVIDIA/TensorRT) implementation of [ml-depth-pro](https://github.com/apple/ml-depth-pro) by Apple, enabling up to 260x faster inference speeds, at the cost of quality.
+Feel free to contribute to improve the quality of the result.

 If you like the project, please give me a star! ⭐